-Nature of the MethylCollector Ultra Assay: MethylCollector Ultra is an improved technique for the enrichment of methylated CpG islands.
+Nature of the HypoMethylCollector Assay: The HypoMethylCollector is designed as a simple, efficient technique to enrich for hypomethylated CpG islands.
 The methylation status of specific promoters contained within CpG islands can be analyzed using either endpoint or real time PCR analysis of the locus of interest with customer designed PCR primers.
 Control human, male genomic DNA that was digested with Mse I is included in the kit along with PCR primers specific for both unmethylated and methylated promoters.

-- GAPDHGlyceraldehyde-3-phosphate dehydrogenase is important for metabolism.
+- GAPDH Glyceraldehyde-3-phosphate dehydrogenase is important for metabolism.
 Because this gene is often constitutively expressed, it is considered to be an actively transcribed housekeeping gene containing an unmethylated promoter in healthy tissues.
-The region amplified by this primer pair is 69 base pairs and contains 7 CpGs. - Xist X inactive specific transcript is a methylated promoter in human male genomic DNA.
-The region amplified by this primer pair is 178 base pairs and contains 8 CpGs. - NBR2 Neighbor of BRCA1 gene 2 is located near the breast cancer gene BRCA1.
-Evidence indicates that NBR2 and BRCA1 share a bi-directional promoter.
-This region of the NBR2 gene is methylated in healthy tissues.
-The region amplified by this primer pair is 103 base pairs and contains 7 CpGs.
+The region amplified by this primer pair is 69 base pairs and contains 7 CpGs. - Xist X inactive specific transcript is a methylated promoter in human, male genomic DNA, but is unmethylated in females.
+The region amplified by this primer pair is 178 base pairs and contains 8 CpGs.